loganrath/promotion/application.md

 <p>Kalenda, P. J., <strong>Rath, L. T.</strong>, kaseman, j., &quot;Captioning Virtual Presentations by Students for Students: Supporting a Classmate's Need&quot;.
 Submitted to the <em>International Journal of Distance Education Technologies</em></p>
 This paper describes how a professor and a librarian worked together to teach students the importance of captioning to meet the needs of a student who identifies as part of the deaf/hard of hearing community (and is third author).

-<p><strong>Rath, L.T.</strong>, "An Analysis of Custom Holdings Groups, Paths, and Groups Maintenance" (Writing Results).
-(April 2019 - Present).</p>
-This study examines the frequency to which interlibrary loan practicioners administer certain features of the ILLiad or WorldShare ILL software programs.

-<p>Gaisser, D. J., Smalls, J., Lawrence, C. F., <strong>Rath, L. T.</strong>, "Global R.E.S.P.E.C.T.
-Pilot 1" (On-Going).
-(January 2019 - Present).</p>
-The Purpose of this pilot study is to explore the effects of cinema education as a global teaching strategy to alleviate incivility in the nursing profession.

 ### VI.
 Internal Grants, Publications and Presentations